We are a collaborative learning community guided by a relentless focus to ensure each student achieves maximum growth.

 - More than 40 Hazelwood School District elementary and middle school science and math teachers completed advanced certification programs through Washington University in St. Louis.
 The Boeing Middle School Science Institute and the MasterCard Middle School Math Institute provided opportunities for teachers to earn 15 hours of graduate certification.
 The programs are designed for teachers in grades 4-8.
 They combine graduate level coursework with professional development.
 Classes are held within the District.
 HSD has partnered with the university since 2006.

 - All three Hazelwood high schools received national certification for their Project Lead the Way® programs.
-District enrollment in PLTW courses has increased steadily since the 2003-2004 school year.
-In 2011-2012, 745 high school students were enrolled.
 Overall, more than 2,200 students enrolled in PLTW courses, including the middle school program, Gateway to Technology.